habitat-nature/2023_HAB_CoulAgri/README.md

 Here is a short description of the different files:

-**PrepInteractiveMap.R** : Script used to consolidate and merge data from different projects for integration into the interactive map.

 **CoulAgri_adminRegion.zip** : Administrative regions within the study region.
 Contains the name and code of each administrative region.

 **CoulAgri_coulees.zip** : Delimitation of *coulées agricoles*.
 Contains unique identifier, surface area, slope, soil characteristics, and vegetation cover. *Coulées agricoles* are defined as wastelands in agriculturally zoned areas, featuring a non-linear shape, with an average slope exceeding 15% and a minimum of 0.15 ha of low vegetation.
 This dataset was also subdivided by regional municipal county.
 Data are available in the *MRC_donnees* folder.